SAP/openui5-docs/docs/Screen_Reader_Support_33fae34.md

 #### Use titles for complex components

-Complex controls like pages, panels and tables need a title to summarize the contents they hold.
+Complex controls like pages, panels, and tables need a title to summarize the contents they hold.
 If you use the standalone `Title` control, make sure that it is associated with the element that needs the title.

 > Note:
 > ```